nginx/unit-docs/source/howto/security.rst

             }

-   If you prefer an IP-based control socket, avoid public IPs; they expose the :ref:`control API <configuration-mgmt>` and all its capabilities.
+   If you prefer an IP-based control socket, avoid public IPs; they expose the :ref:`control API <configuration-api>` and all its capabilities.
 This means your Unit instance can be manipulated by whoever is physically able to
    connect:

    .. code-block:: console